 Shikishi

-Shikishi is a simplified graphic made on a certain type and size of cardboard, the edge is almost always decorated with gold or silver colored foil, etc. There are many kinds of Shikishi; through machine-printed high-quality "gacha" collectible graphics to the artist's own hand-drawn sketches.
-Signatures of the voice actors/artists are also requested for the shikishi when the opportunity arises, which of course significantly increases the value of the shikishi in question.
+Shikishi is a simplified graphic made on cardboard of a certain type and size, the edge is almost always decorated with gold or silver foil or the like.
+Shikishi come in many forms; from machine-printed, high-quality "gacha" collectible prints to hand-drawn sketches by the artist.
+Shikishe are also occasionally signed by voice actors/artists, which of course greatly enhances the value of the shikishi in question.

 Shikishe can thus be used in many ways - either as backgrounds for the figures, as a base or directly as such on the wall.
 Only your imagination is the limit!